DrGnNatsu/Obsidian-Note/Operating System/Chapter 3 - Process Description and Control.md

 - Traditionally, a firewall is a dedicated computer that:
 	- interfaces with computers outside a network
 	- has special security precautions built into it to
-	- protect sensitive files on computers within the network.
+	- Protect sensitive files on computers within the network.